mobxjs/mobx/docs/refguide/api.md

 * To create dynamically keyed objects, always use maps!
 Only initially existing properties on an object will be made observable, although new ones can be added using `extendObservable`.
 * To use the `@observable` decorator, make sure that [decorators are enabled](http://mobxjs.github.io/mobx/refguide/observable-decorator.html) in your transpiler (babel or typescript).
 * By default making a data structure observable is *infective*; that means that `observable` is applied automatically to any value that is contained by the data structure, or will be contained by the data structure in the future.
-This behavior can be changed by using *modifiers* or *shallow*.
+This behavior can be changed by using *decorators*.

 [&laquo;`observable`&raquo;](observable.md)  &mdash;  [&laquo;`@observable`&raquo;](observable-decorator.md)